How to survive the the first 1-3 months with a new baby from a therapist in Madison

 For more information about local support for Pregnancy or Infant Loss in Wisconsin.
 Email Julie C Kull, LCSW.

-Exploring Sensations in our body
+Exploring Sensations in our body from a therapist in Madison

 In 2021 I took a training called Sensorimotor Psychotherapy: Level 1 Trauma themes.
 It was a 6 month training.
 It changed a lot for me; my awareness of my own body, how I work with my clients, and how I approach therapy.
 I knew I needed another approach to work within the body.
 So often in my sessions I would hear from clients that they knew something logically but they just weren’t sure why they didn’t believe it.
 It dawned on me that believing it was connected to feeling it, embodying it and mind and body being in congruence around it.
 Sensorimotor Psychotherapy is a bottom up approach.
 While the resources used in sensorimotor psychotherapy- breathing, centering, grounding are similar to other approaches the way that I work with them is a little different.
 I also work with posture and movement.